Ajax form validation

 - the data is validated by the page controller

-- in the controller, we call a function called validateForm(), which is defined in a plugin file
+- in the controller, we call a function called validateForm()

-- if validation is successful, we call another function addToStructure() that tries to add the data to the registrations field
+- if validation is successful, we call another function addToStructure()

 - if the ajax call was successful, the response from the JSON template is returned